A likelihood framework for cryogenic scintillating calorimeters used in the CRESST dark matter search: Likelihood framework

 We find several $\upgamma$-peaks in our physics data.
 Each of them is modeled with a Gaussian function of free mean $\mu$ and amplitude $C$.
 Their width is given by the resolution of the phonon detector $\sigma_\text{P}(E)$ (see equation \ref{eq:sigp}).
 In total we get the following equation:

-We determine the peaks to be included in the likelihood framework through their topographic prominence \cite{_topographic_2022}.
-First, we fit a likelihood framework including all known peaks to the data, simultaneously allowing for determining the position of the $\upgamma$-band.
+The determination of the $\upgamma$-peaks to be included in our model is an iterative process.
+We start by fitting a likelihood framework including all known peaks to the data, simultaneously allowing for determining the position of the $\upgamma$-band.
 All events located inside of the \unit[90]{\%} upper and lower boundary of this band are then selected, and a density function is created either through binning or Gaussian kernel density estimation (KDE).
 The width of the Gaussian kernels, as well as the width of the bins, is set according to the resolution of the phonon detector.
 We find that the Gaussian KDE method usually yields better results.
 In comparison, the Gaussian KDE had a higher ratio of known peaks to overall found peaks.
-Therefore, we use it for all data presented in this paper.
+Therefore, we use it for all the data presented in this paper.
 Peaks are then localized in that spectrum based on their topographic prominence \cite{_topographic_2022,tungli_findpeaks.jl_2022}.
 The possible origins of additional, a priori unknown peaks are then determined by comparing their energy to known $\upgamma$-sources.
 We include any peak of plausible origin in the final model.